 On appeal, a divided three-judge panel of the Fourth District reversed and ordered the case dismissed.
 The majority held the School Board’s decisions regarding security at the basketball games were “planning level functions” protected under sovereign immunity.
 The majority explained that the courts could not second-guess such planning decisions, only “operational level functions” that involved the implementation of policy.
 Here, the School Board is charged with providing an education to students.
 As part of that goal, the School Board “deemed it important to teach students the importance of sports, particularly in the context of a public event.”
 As such, the School Board’s planning regarding the security of the basketball game required high-level planning and was not simply an “operational level function.”

 The dissenting judge disagreed.
 The dissent argued the “planning level function” was the decision to have a program of interscholastic sports in the first place.
 The details, including providing adequate security for people attending the game, was an “operational level function.”
 Indeed, the dissent pointed out that what constitutes adequate security would necessarily vary based on sport and event–that is, “A badminton contest would require a different level of security than tackle football.”
 As such, the dissent would have allowed the plaintiff’s lawsuit to proceed.

 Speak with a Florida Slip and Fall Accident Lawyer Today

 Slip and fall cases always involve complex factual and legal issues, even when the government is not a defendant.
-So if you have been injured on someone else’s property and need representation from a qualified Boca Raton premises liability attorney, contact the Leifer Law Firm today to schedule a free consultation.
+So if you have been injured on someone else’s property and need representation from a qualified Boca Raton premises liability attorney, Contact Leifer & Ramirez today to schedule a free consultation.